Not-8-Bit/not8bit-menu-standalone/README.md

             }
         },
     }
-    exports['not8bit-menu']:openMenu(containerMenu) --Use if you want to wait for this to finish opening TriggerEvent('not8bit-menu:client:openMenu', containerMenu) -- Use if you want the script to keep going while the menu opens end)
+    exports['not8bit-menu']:openMenu(containerMenu) --Use only one
+	TriggerEvent('not8bit-menu:client:openMenu', containerMenu) -- Use only one
+end)
 ```
 # License
 ```
     Not 8 Bit Menu
-    Copyright (C) 2023  Holiday
+    Copyright (C) 2023  lllHolidaylll

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by